 AHMP 5405 Applied Molecular Techniques I (4:3:6) Introduction to basic genetic testing techniques used in molecular and forensic pathology with discussion of quality laboratory practice including quality control, quality assurance, and quality improvement.
 Lab component will focus on the use of DNA technologies in clinical settings.
 Independent work on research project with mentor.
-ISBN: 0-12-665751-3; ISBN: 978-1-4160-3737-8; ISBN: 815341822
+ISBN: 0-8036-1659-7; ISBN: 978-1-4160-3737-8

-AHMP 5406 Molecular Biology of the Cell (4:4:0) Comprehensive survey course in eukaryotic molecular biology and genetics required by all students planning a career in molecular pathology or basic biomedical research.
-Course will cover the fundamental concepts of eukaryotic genetics, regulation of transcription, cell-cell communication, and immunogenetics with a focus on human systems.
-A strong background in biology and chemistry is assumed.
+AHMP 5406 Molecular Biology of the Cell (4:4:0) Comprehensive survey course in eukaryotic molecular cell biology.
+Course covers the fundamental concepts of DNA and RNA structure and function, gene replication, transcription and expression, cell-cell communication and cell death in the eukaryotic system.
+A strong background in biology is assumed.
 ISBN: 978-0815341055